 - Pad of butter for greasing cooking pan

-- While griddle preheats, add flour, baking powder, granulated sugar, salt and spices to a large mixing whisking to combine.
+While griddle preheats, add flour, baking powder, granulated sugar, salt and spices to a large mixing bowl, whisking to combine.

-- To a food processor or blender, add egg, diced pear and canola oil blending until smooth.
+To a food processor or blender, add egg, diced pear and canola oil, processing until smooth.

-- Top pancakes with butter and syrup and serve with additional sliced pear.
+Top pancakes with butter and syrup or serve with yogurt & additional sliced pear.